 Need more help?

-If you believe you have been unfairly targeted or terminated as a result of this law, or if you want to report unsafe working conditions at your worksite, go to the Worker Safety page.
+Go to the Worker Safety page if you are a worker who believes you have been unfairly targeted or terminated as a result of this law, to report to the New York State Department of Labor Occupational Safety and Health Administration (OSHA).